How are Regulation A+ and Equity CrowdFunding different?

-The SEC just published new rules that expand Equity CrowdFunding to allow main street investors to invest in private startup companies, as a key part of the JOBS Act (they will be effective at the end of January 2016).
-In March, the SEC also published groundbreaking new rules called Regulation A+ or Reg A+ for short (effective July 2015).
+The SEC published new rules that expand Equity CrowdFunding to allow main street investors to invest in private startup companies, as a key part of the JOBS Act (effective at the end of January 2016).
+In March of 2015, the SEC also published groundbreaking new rules called Regulation A+ or Reg A+ for short (effective July 2015).

 The capital raising landscape has now seen its biggest shift in decades.
-I now see a fund raising continuum using online platforms that extends from startups raising seed capital of as little as $100k up through established companies raising up to $50 million* per year per company.
+Now there is a fund raising continuum using online platforms that extends from startups raising seed capital of as little as $100k up through established companies raising up to $50 million per year per company.

 US entrepreneurs have never had it so good.
 Let's explore the new ecosystem and see what path suits which companies best.
 (I am deliberately condensing this guidance for the sake of clarity.
 There are many great sources for comprehensive detail on this topic, and I am also expressing my views here).

-“Wide” Equity CrowdFunding (also known as Title III): Startups raising $100k up to $1 mill in seed capital fit newly expanded mainstreet Equity CrowdFunding nicely.
+Reg CF Equity CrowdFunding (also known as Title III): Startups raising $100k up to $1 mill in seed capital fit newly expanded Mainstreet Equity CrowdFunding nicely.
 This means that mainstreet investors (both accredited and non-accredited individuals) worldwide can now buy shares in your company.
 The smaller the capital raise, the less demanding the disclosure rules are, with break points at $100k and $500k.
 Expect many of the existing Equity CrowdFunding platforms to expand to include main street investors.
 Effective date May 14th 2016.

-Accredited Equity CrowdFunding (Title II): Startups raising $1mill to $4mill fit the existing style of equity crowdfunding platforms, raising capital from accredited (wealthy) investors.
-Think Fundable, CrowdFunder, Angellist, EquityNet, and CircleUp as examples of this, (there are many more good ones).
+Accredited Equity CrowdFunding (Title II): Startups raising $1mill to $4mill and above fit the existing style of equity crowdfunding platforms, raising capital from accredited (wealthy) investors.
+Think Fundable, CrowdFunder, Angellist, EquityNet, and CircleUp as examples of this, (there are many more).

 In all forms of online fundraising/CrowdFunding: